ViaHero · Updated August 30, 2019

 - Taxi drivers will often scam passengers with rigged meters.
 To avoid this, decide on a fare in advance or use Uber.

 - Don’t flash valuables openly.
-Use discretion when texting or making calls, as it's easy for someone to come up and grab your phone.
+Use discretion when texting or making calls.

 You probably have all the necessary vaccinations

 You can still use Uber

 Although taxi fare in Colombia is regulated by the government, scams can happen.
 By using regulated apps like Uber, EasyTaxi, and Tappsi, you can guarantee you won’t be taken advantage of.
 Don't worry about what you've read in the news about an "Uber ban"—everyone still uses it.
 It's also cheap and easy to book airport transportation on websites like GetYourGuide.

 The tap water is safe